 Your completed application will include:

-- A second statement indicating whether you would like to teach a course.
+A second statement indicating whether you would like to teach a course.
 If so, the statement should include a brief description of the proposed course, a paragraph about how the course might be organized, and a sample reading list of books, articles, and/or cases.
 Typically, proposed courses should be seminars on a topic of normative and empirical significance in the broad area of law and public affairs.
-Subject to the approval of the Dean of the Faculty, LAPA will organize courses that contribute to a liberal education in Princeton’s undergraduate, graduate professional, or graduate research programs.
+Fellows may apply to teach one course in Princeton’s graduate or undergraduate programs, subject to the needs of the University, sufficient enrollment, approval of the Dean of the Faculty, and the cooperation of the sponsoring academic department.

-Inquiries about the program can be made to email@example.com, or by phone to our Office Coordinator at 609-258-5626.
+Inquiries about the program can be made to email@example.com.

 The Selection Committee begins reviewing applications immediately, and incomplete applications may be at a disadvantage.

 Princeton University is an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.